Music Xray co-founder Mike McCready

 To help song owners enjoy a higher success rate, Music Xray offers several services that help them perfect their skills, from professional song critiques to career coaching.
 Trotter has a simple piece of advice: “Up your quality and your standards, create excellent music, and you could write for the major markets."
-Tips for Success Do you wan to write for the major markets?
-Here are a few tips for success?

 Be professional.
 If you’re one of those people who tends to make a lot of noise on music-related public forums, you may want to consider toning it down a notch or two.
 Decision-makers, like Trotter, often read these forums and will take note of those who don’t present themselves in a professional manner.
 “I mark a guy by his professionalism, and I do keep a little list,” he warns.
 Beyond professional tone, Trotter also looks for professional affiliations and volume of work.
 “I always investigate a composer to make sure that he or she is an ASCAP or BMI member, and I look at the amount of material he or she has registered.
 This industry is a numbers game, so a composer who has 400 songs listed has a much better shot at catching my eye than one who has four.”